raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Where possible we provide an example project with code that can be reused via the Scratch backpack or code that can be used through copy and paste.

-This example from our [Surprise! animation](https://projects.raspberrypi.org/en/projects/suprise-animation){:target="_blank"} Design project includes an info card with an example of how to create a walking animation.
+This example from our ['Surprise!' animation](https://projects.raspberrypi.org/en/projects/suprise-animation){:target="_blank"} Design project includes an info card with an example of how to create a walking animation.

 --- task ---